 BEd (La Trobe University), GradDip Women’s Studies (Deakin University), BA (Deakin University)

-Since 1992 Pauline has had a number of roles at the Jewish Holocaust Centre including President of the Board of Management.
+Since 1992 Pauline has had a number of roles at the Melbourne Holocaust Museum including President of the Board of Management.
 She worked with the USC Shoah Foundation Institute for 17 years as Regional Coordinator for Australia and Regional Consultant and was involved with the Australian March of the Living 2003-2014.
 Pauline represents Australia at the International Holocaust Remembrance Alliance (IHRA) plenary meetings in Europe.

 She is the daughter of a survivor of Nazi Germany.

 Sue Hampel OAM is a well-known public speaker and lecturer.
 She holds a Masters degree in Holocaust and Genocide Studies (2010) and serves as Co-President of the MHM.
 Sue is currently an academic mentor to indigenous students and a teaching associate in the History faculty at Monash University.
 She has been recognised for her teaching and community service by receiving numerous awards including a Medal of the Order of Australia (OAM) for service to the community through the promotion of understanding and tolerance.
 As the daughter of a survivor, Sue places importance on remembering the past to create a more tolerant future.
 In 2020, Sue joined the State Government’s Holocaust Education Working Group, to assist with development and implementation of mandatory Holocaust Studies for Years 9 and 10 across Victoria.
 Sue currently serves as the International Chair of the Education Working Group for the International Holocaust Remembrance Alliance (IHRA).

 Michael retired from the Victorian Government as a senior executive overseeing the planning and delivery of health and community services.
 He is currently a Senior Advisor with Impact Co.